Root number of the twists of an elliptic curve: Abstract

 \section{Abstract}

-{ We give an explicit description of the behaviour of the root number in the family given by the twists of an elliptic curve $E$ by the rational values of a polynomial $f(T)$.
-In particular, we give a criterion (on $f$ depending on $E$) for the family to have a constant root number over $\Q$.
-This completes a work of Rohrlich: we detail the behaviour of the root number when $E$ has bad reduction over $\Q^{ab}$ and we treat the cases $j(E)=0,1728$ which were not considered by Rohrlich. }
+{ We give an explicit description of the behaviour of the root number in the family given by the twists of an elliptic curve $E/\Q$ by the rational values of a polynomial $f(T)$.
+In particular, we present a criterion for the family to have a constant root number over $\Q$.
+This completes work by Rohrlich: we detail the behaviour of the root number when $E$ has bad reduction over $\Q^{ab}$ and we treat the cases $j(E)=0,1728$ which were not considered previously. }